What Others Say

 St. John’s is the “most forward-thinking, future-proof college in America.” –QuartzRead More

 The St. John’s Environmental Club is devoted to creating awareness on campus about issues relating to protection, conservation, preservation, and restoration—with an emphasis on educating and empowering students.
-Past projects of the club include setting up a bike share program, donating leftover dining hall food to the Light house (a homeless prevention support center in Annapolis), planning events such as an Earth Day celebration, and organizing seminars on various environmentally related topics.
+Past projects of the club include setting up a bike share program, donating leftover dining hall food to the Lighthouse (a homeless prevention support center in Annapolis), planning events such as an Earth Day celebration, and organizing seminars on various environmental topics.

 Pink Triangle is an LGBTQIA alliance group.
 They meet regularly to have seminar-style discussions about sexuality and gender.
 Questions for discussion include: “What unites people who are queer and/or transgender other than the obvious?”
 “What makes something taboo?”
 Pink Triangle organizes on-campus and community activism efforts like Sexual Awareness Week.
 The club also attends relevant events like plays, protests, and concerts in the local area.

 This student-run organization arranges group volunteer opportunities.
 Traditionally, Project Polity coordinates several large activities per year.
 Past projects have included elementary school tutoring, senior center activities, and homeless shelter work.